themedef/go-hermes/TRANSACTION.md

 ```go
 value, ttl, err := tx.GetWithDetails(ctx, "key")
 ```
-Returns the key’s value along with its remaining TTL (in seconds).
+**Description:**
-TTL is `-1` if the key is persistent.
+Retrieves the key’s value along with its remaining TTL in seconds.
+If the key is persistent, TTL is `-1`.

 ---